RenderHeads/lib-VideoTester/README.md

 ```

+# Git workflow
+Trunk based development is used in this project, and as such, PRs will be squashed and rebased onto `main` when merged.

 # Usage and Contribution
 ## Usage License
-The project is licensed under a GPL-3.0 license, which means you can use it for commerical and non commercial use, but the project you use it in also needs to apply the GPL-3.0 license and be open-sourced.
+The project is licensed under a GPL-3.0 license, which means you can use it for commercial and non commercial use, but the project you use it in also needs to apply the GPL-3.0 license and be open-sourced.
 If this license is not suitable for you, please contact us at southafrica@renderheads.com and we can discuss an appropriate commercial license.

 ## Contributors License
 We are currently working on a Contributors License Agreement, which we will put up here when it's ready.
 In the meantime, if you would like to contribute, please reach out to us.